deepjs/deepjs/DOCS/ocm/ocm-synthesis.md

 The idea, often more suited and practical, is to have a stack that goes from less to more restrictive API.
-So we define the less restrictive, and we remove capabilities depending on roles.
+So we define the less restrictive API (here 'full'), and we remove capabilities depending on roles.

 ```javascript
 var myStore = deep.ocm({